Shop, Rajasthan

 Shop is also known as soap and sop, a village located in Uniara Tehsil of Tonk, a district of the state of Rajasthan in Western India.

 Geography

 Shop is located at 25.892296°N 76.210446°E, and covers a total area of 2262.89 km2.

 Shop is situated to the north of Uniyara Tehsil and five kilometers west of Delhi-Mumbai Expressway.
 There are five Anganwadi centers, two banks - Gramin Bank and Indian Iverseas Bank, and a sub tehsil office.
-There is a hostipal.
+There is a hospital.

 Historical Places

 Shop has a palatial stepwell made of curved stairs and huge rocks.
 Talghar Lal Chowk and Lal Bazaar Bhawan Kund are built inside this stepwell.
 This stepwell is famous as the stepwell of Singhasha Baba.

 Demographics

 The total population of Shop is 5,482 with 3,835 voters.
 Kiskanda Bai won the sarpanch post in the Gram panchayat elections for 2020.
 There are two dhanis here: Manoharpura Malian and Khanjar Dhani.
 The town still employs the caste system.
 Some of the major castes at Shop include Dhakad, Meena, Gurjar, and Mali.